-Children are eligible for inclusion in the Child Dental Satisfaction Survey results if they are 20 or younger as of March 31, 2018.
-Some children eligible for the survey turned age 21 between April 1, 2018, and the time of survey administration.
+\Children are eligible for inclusion in the Child Dental Satisfaction Survey results if they are 20 or younger as of March 31, 2020.
+Some children eligible for the survey turned age 21 between April 1, 2020, and the time of survey administration.

-Statistical Significance Note: ♠ indicates the county's score is statistically significantly higher than the comparative county.
+Statistical Significance Note: ▲ / ▼ indicates significant difference from the previous period ightharpoonup indicates the county's score is statistically significantly lower than the comparative county.

-\downarrow indicates the county's score is statistically significantly lower than the comparative county.
+Statistical Significance Note: † indicates the county's score is statistically significantly higher than the comparative county.

-Child and Respondent Demographics
+Respondent Demographics